raghukapur9/EventManagementSystem/readme.md

     - Host can cancel the event
     - Host can put the address where tokens will be transferred
     - Modify the event details
-    - Burning of remaining tickets are event is over
     - Event details and analytics in terms of tickets sold, attendees, etc
     - Dashboard showing the event list hosted by the host